-Almost half of all residents in aged residential care will experience delirium at some time in their care.
-This brief resource is designed to assist aged residential care teams to reflect on their approach and capabilities for delirium.
-It can help engage and encourage your team to think about what you are doing about delirium and how you can make improvements, including how to:
+This brief resource is designed to help inpatient care teams working with older people to reflect on their approach and capabilities for delirium.
+It can help engage and encourage your team to think about what you are doing about delirium and how you can make improvements.
+It will help you to:

-- Identify and celebrate what is working well, - Identify key areas and issues to take action, - Focus quality improvement, and - Put delirium on the agenda, where it belongs!
+- Identify and celebrate what is working well, - Help identify key areas and issues to take action, - Focus on quality improvement, and - · Put delirium on the agenda, where it belongs!